Gabbykoms/Ctrl-Alt-Elite/README.md

   - Bus stops (red S markers) fetched from tracking-service
   - Active bus markers (green B) showing real-time GPS from tracking-service
   - Request ride with start/end location selection
+  - Currently, the UI is not rendering the stop and bus markers in the frontend due to some bug, however, they can be accessed in the database (in namespace elite-db).

 - **Driver Dashboard**: Clock in/out functionality, status management, and live location tracking
   - View all campus stops on map
   - See all active buses with real-time positions
   - GPS location polling (5-second intervals)

 - **Admin Dashboard**: Live view of all shuttles, routes, and analytics with charts
   - **Live Tab**: Real-time view of all buses and stops on interactive map
   - **Analytics Tab**: Peak usage charts, route popularity metrics